When to Call a Professional

 Diagnostic Visit

-Most companies charge $50-$100 service call (often waived if you proceed with repair).
+Most companies charge varies service call (often waived if you proceed with repair).
 Technician inspects entire system, identifies all issues, provides upfront quote.

 Typical Repair Timeline